Here are samples of what you will find in Section 3

 When the message box or the input box (that you have discovered in lesson 17) is not enough to communicate with the user you can create your own simple or complex dialog windows like the one below.

 In the downloadable tutorial on Excel macros (VBA) you will find everything that you need to develop simple or very complex userforms.
 On this website you will find a simple exercise (starting in lesson 24 and ending in lesson 28) that will show you how to develop your first userform.
-The simple form that you will create (image below) will allow a user to enter a value in the first cell of a database.
+The simple form that you will create (image below) will allow a user to enter a value in

 Here is a sample of what you will find in chapter 24

-Tutorial on Excel macros
+of the downloadable Tutorial on Excel macros

 Forms (Userforms) in VBA for Excel